 In Milton Keynes private, voluntary and independent (PVI) organisations account for 87% of the early education and childcare market.
-These providers operate from a variety of different premises (including purpose built facilities, shared community buildings, schools, churches, converted offices and domestic premises).
+These providers operate from a variety of different premises (including purpose-built facilities, shared community buildings, schools, churches, converted offices and domestic premises).
 The remainder of the sector consists of childminders, nursery schools and nursery classes within maintained schools.
-These providers offer a mixture of full day care or sessional care dependent upon the type of setting.
+These providers offer a mixture of full day care or sessional care dependent upon the type of setting to provide parents with a mixture of choice to meet needs of families across the city.